trimstray/test-your-sysadmin-skills/README.md

 Allowing individual users to modify the configuration of a server using `.htaccess` can cause security concerns if not taken care properly.
 If you add any directive in the `.htaccess` file, it will be considered as they are added to Apache configuration file.

 This means it may be possible for non-admins to write these files and thus 'undo' all of your security.
-If you need to do something that is temporary, `.htaccess` is a good place to do it, if you need to do something more permanent, just put it in your `/etc/apache/sites-avaliable/site.conf` (or `httpd.conf` or whatever your server calls.
+If you need to do something that is temporary, `.htaccess` is a good place to do it, if you need to do something more permanent, just put it in your `/etc/apache/sites-avaliable/site.conf` (or `httpd.conf` or whatever your server calls).

 **Summary**